Login or register now to maximize your savings and access profile information, order history, tracking, shopping lists, and more.

 Product Details

-In this bacterial conjugation lab students observe the results of bacterial gene transfer for antibiotic resistance from one E. Coli strain to another.
+In this bacterial conjugation lab students observe the results of bacterial gene transfer for antibiotic resistance from one E. coli strain to another.

 IntermediateEasy to perform; requires some background knowledge.